How to Market Books on Amazon and Elsewhere on a Limited Budget (Book Marketing Basics)

 If your book marketing budget is a little bigger, say $2,000 or $3,000 or more—

-You’ll likely trying any one of the following:
+You’ll want to try any one of the following:

 setting up and running an ad campaign with Amazon ads or Facebook ads (you can hire someone on Reedsy to help with this)